napari/napari.github.io/dev/_sources/gallery/add_image.rst

 Display one image using the :func:`view_image` API.

+.. tags:: visualization-basic

 ..
-GENERATED FROM PYTHON SOURCE LINES 7-16
+GENERATED FROM PYTHON SOURCE LINES 9-18